Kurt Schumacher: Postwar

 Schumacher wanted to lead the SPD and bring Germany to socialism.
 By May 1945, he was already reorganising the SPD in Hanover without the permission of the occupation authorities.
 He soon found himself in a battle with Otto Grotewohl, the leader of the SPD in the Soviet Zone of Occupation, who argued the SPD should merge with the KPD to form a united socialist party.
-Schumacher rejected Grotewohl's proposal and in August called an SPD convention in Hanover, which elected him as the Western leader of the party.
+Grotewohl had initially opposed the idea but was persuaded that the rise of the Nazis would have never happened had the left presented a unified front.
+Schumacher was as ardently anti-Communist as he was anti-Nazi, and rejected the proposal.
+(In fact, as early as 1930, he had referred to Communists as "rotlackierte Doppelausgabe der Nationalsozialisten", i.e., red-painted doubles of the Nazis.
+As it turned out, when the eastern SPD merged with the KPD to form the Socialist Unity Party of Germany (SED), that party became for all intents and purposes the KPD under a new name.
+The few recalcitrants from the SPD half of the merger were branded "agents of Schumacher" and shunted aside.

+In August 1946, Schumacher called an SPD convention in Hanover, which elected him as the Western leader of the party.
 In January 1946, the British and the Americans allowed the SPD to reform itself as a national party with Schumacher as leader.
 As the only SPD leader who had spent the whole Nazi period in Germany without collaborating, he had enormous prestige.
-He was certain that his right to lead Germany would be recognised by both the Allies and the German electorate.
-Schumacher met his match in Konrad Adenauer, the former mayor of Cologne, whom the Americans, not wanting to see socialism of any kind in Germany, were grooming for leadership.
+He was certain that he had earned the right to lead the new Germany; however, Schumacher met his match in Konrad Adenauer, the former mayor of Cologne, whom the Americans, not wanting to see socialism of any kind in Germany, were grooming for leadership.
 Adenauer united most of the prewar German conservatives into a new party, the Christian Democratic Union of Germany (CDU).
 Schumacher campaigned throughout 1948 and 1949 for a united socialist Germany and particularly for the nationalisation of heavy industry, whose owners he blamed for funding the Nazis' rise to power.
 When the occupying powers opposed his ideas, he denounced them.
-Adenauer opposed socialism on principle and also argued that the quickest way to get the Allies to restore self-government to Germany was to co-operate with them.
+Adenauer opposed socialism on principle and also argued that the quickest way to get the Allies of World War II to restore self-government to Germany was to co-operate with them.